 What Is Adjusted Gross Income?

-A taxpayer's gross income is the sum of all of the taxpayer's income from all sources, minus a few items that are exempt from taxation.
-Once a taxpayer has calculated their gross income, however, they can remove some additional sources of income from their income calculation.
+A taxpayer's gross income is the sum of all of the taxpayer's income from all sources, minus limited items that are exempt from taxation.
+Once a taxpayer has calculated their gross income, they can "adjust" the income, as with some self-employment costs, charitable contributions, and education tuition.
 The figure that results from these removals, or “adjustments," is the taxpayer's “adjusted gross income."

-The list of income sources that taxpayers can remove from gross income to arrive at their adjusted gross income is contained in the United States Tax Code at 26 U.S.C. § 62.
-It includes such things as business deductions, certain expenses of military reservists, and certain expenses of schoolteachers.
+The list of income sources that taxpayers can remove from gross income to arrive at their adjusted gross income is contained in the United States Tax Code at 26 U.S.C. section 62.
+It includes such things as business deductions, specific expenses of military reservists, and certain teacher expenses.

 Gross Income vs. Adjusted Gross Income

-Why does the government distinguish between gross income and adjusted gross income?
+Why does the government distinguish between gross income and adjusted gross income (AGI)?
 As with all things related to the tax code, the answer is complicated.
-The basic answer, however, is that the federal government uses adjusted gross income to determine eligibility for certain programs.
+The federal government uses AGI to determine eligibility for certain programs and tax deductions.